cartant/blog/content/understanding-subjects/index.md

 ## So how do you use these subjects?

 Now that we’ve seen what the various subjects do and why they are necessary, how should they be used?
-Well, it’s quite likely that the only subject class you will ever need to use will be a `Subject`.
+Well, it’s quite likely that the only subject classes you will ever need to use will be `Subject` and `BehaviorSubject`.

-A `Subject` works just fine for connecting an observer to an observable.
-And for the multicasting situations, there is an alternative.
+A `Subject` works just fine for connecting an observer to an observable and a `BehaviorSubject` is well-suited for representing an atom of state.
+And for multicasting situations, there are alternatives to using a subject.

 RxJS contains multicasting operators that use the various subject classes and in the same way that I favour using RxJS observable creators (like `fromEvent`) over calls to `Observable.create`, for multicasting situations I favour using RxJS operators over explicit subjects:

 - `publish` or `share` can be used instead of a `Subject`;
-- `publishBehaviour` can be used instead of a `BehaviorSubject`;
+- `publishBehavior` can be used instead of a `BehaviorSubject`;
 - `publishLast` can be used instead of an `AsyncSubject`; and
 - `publishReplay` or `shareReplay` can be used instead of a `ReplaySubject`.